Hobart the Capital of

 Tasmania

-is one of Tasmania’s three main cities and is the second
+Launceston is one of Tasmania’s three main cities and

-largest city and is the North of Tasmania.
-Launceston
+is the second largest city and is the North of Tasmania.

-has a large airport with daily flights connecting with
+Launceston has a large airport with daily flights connecting

-Melbourne and other major Australian cities.
-The state-managed
+with Melbourne and other major Australian cities.
+The

-off Tasmania’s northern tip to Melaleuca in the far
+Island off Tasmania’s northern tip to Melaleuca in the

 Tasmania